top of page

 Lesson 1: The Beginning

-Learn about the beginning of Jesus' life from the time he was born.
+Learn about the beginning of Jesus' life from when he was born.
 Listen to the audio lesson below or read the lesson transcript of Evangelist Matt Trent's study on the start of Jesus' life.

 Lesson 1: The Beginning - Read The Transcript